RubenFontes/node-compress-images/README.md

 ## Install

-After cloning the repository, enter the root directory of the folder and from the terminal type: npm init.
+After cloning the repository, enter the root directory of the downloaded folder and, in the terminal, type:

 ```bash
 $ npm init
 ```
-This command will download all modules and packages from the project
+This command will download all modules and packages that are project dependencies

 ## To compress

-Set image path and size (resolution) in output pixels.
+Set the image path and output size in pixels.

 ```bash
 $ node app.js <pathImage> <outputSize>